-Perhaps this is why I have written over 250 posts on wirearchy here.
+Perhaps this is why I have written about 200 posts on wirearchy here.
 It just makes sense to me.
 In each of my careers, I had hoped for a two-flow of power and trust with my colleagues, but often it was not the case.
 Someone would always use positional power to get their way.
 I firmly believe that the more we can remove positional power from organizations, the more human they will become.
 I know that I have felt more engaged, and have been more creative, as a single node in my various networks, than in any hierarchical organization.

 In the recent report on The Future of Work, the authors list three key findings from their research:

 - The biggest fundamental shift in capacity is in freeing people to do their best … the future of work is moving from hierarchy to wirearchy.

 - Engagement – and how we approach employees’ relationship with a company – is so horribly incomplete that it is dangerous to leaders who rely on it.